mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/project-deployments/continuous-delivery/index.md

 <!-- Refer https://fluxcd.io/docs/components/source/gitrepositories/#spec-examples for flux examples (not everything in there is supported) -->

+username = github username
+password = either your password or a token if you use password password - if you have MultiFactor on, it won't work.
+Create a token in https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

+If you use a token, username is optional

 ## Create GitOps Source

 After the secret is created, you can view it in the `Secrets` tab.
 Configure the GitOps source accessed by the secret.